shahcompbio/lyra-website/docs/load-analysis.md

 - analysis_id = unique identifier for analysis
 - jira_id = JIRA ticket identifier associated with analysis
 - description = brief outline of analysis
+- library_ids = list of libraries associated with this analysis
+- sample_ids = list of samples associated with this analysis
+- project = name of project associated with analysis
 - files = file paths for each data file in analysis

 ## Sample YAML file